Frequently Asked Questions (FAQ)

 Are awards presented to children?

-All registered athletes who compete at Centre Championships will receive a trophy at trophy day at the end of the season.
-There are also other awards for most improved in each age group, age champion as well as other specialty awards.
+All registered athletes who compete at Centre Championships and who meet eligibility requirements will receive a trophy at our trophy day at the end of the season.
+There are also other awards for most improved in each age group, age champion as well as other specialty and perpetual awards.
 Additionally, there are awards from Little Athletics sponsors that can be achieved during the season, such as the McDonalds achievement award certificates.
 Please refer to our 'results' tab for further information.

 Do you offer coaching and training?

-Yes - training is provided at our club during the season for our members (not the general public or members of other Centres, sorry!).
-Check the website and newsletter for the current times.
-There are also clinics and camps hosted by Little Athletics QLD throughout the year.
-Please check the LAQ website for updates.
+Yes - coaching is provided at our club during the season for our members (not the general public or members of other Centres, sorry!)
+However, it is entirely optional and athletes are not required to attend.
+The coaching is offered by independent coaches who charge a separate fee (ie. coaching costs are not generally covered by the registration fees, although some free sessions can be provided, subject to demand).
+Please monitor our Facebook page and weekly newsletter for details about coaching, as they tend to change each week.
+There are also coaching clinics and camps hosted by Little Athletics QLD throughout the year.

 Is there a break over Christmas?

-Yes, Algester Little Athletics will have a one month break over Christmas each year, commencing early December and we then resume early in the New Year.
-Check the newsletter, Facebook page and website for details of those dates.
+Yes, Algester Little Athletics will have a 3-4 week break over Christmas each year, commencing early December.
+We then resume early in the New Year.
+Please remember to check the weekly newsletter, Facebook page and website for details of those dates.
 We usually hold our annual Christmas breakup in early December, which marks the last day of competition for the calendar year.

 What other forms of competition are there?

 In addition to our weekly competition days, it is possible to attend various other little athletics events.
-These are advertised on our website under the 'resources' tab.
 Other competitions include:

 *Regional Relays - a team event where children from our Centre compete against other Centres in the region.